abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 // you can insert the startDelta() operator deltaMap.delta$.pipe(startDelta()).subscribe(delta => {
-  delta.all;     // contains a map with both created entries delta.created; // contains a map with all entries on the first update delta.updated; // contains a map with no entries on the first update delta.deleted; // contains a map with no entries on the first update });
+  delta.all;     // contains a map with both created entries delta.added; // contains a map with all entries on the first update delta.modified; // contains a map with no entries on the first update delta.deleted; // contains a map with no entries on the first update });